Ida Auken: Political career

 Originally a member of the Socialist People's Party, she switched to the Social Liberal Party in 2014.

 In 2016, Auken wrote a piece for the World Economic Forum (WEF), later republished by Forbes, in which she imagined how technology could improve our lives by 2030 if the United Nations sustainable development goals (SDG) were realized through a fusion of technologies.
-In the presented scenario, the emergence and application of new digitized technologies to sectors such as communication, energy, transportation, and accommodation would result in greater access and decreased cost (ultimately leading to a complete elimination of cost), eventually leading to the end of "lifestyle diseases, climate change, the refugee crisis, environmental degradation, completely congested cities, water pollution, air pollution, social unrest and unemployment" as well as other early 21st century crises.
-By the scenario's 2030 endpoint, anything that had once been a product was now a freely available service, obviating any need for personal ownership of goods or real estate.
+In the presented scenario, the emergence and application of new digitalized technologies to sectors such as communication, energy, transportation, and accommodation would result in greater access and decreased cost (ultimately leading to a complete elimination of cost), eventually leading to the end of "lifestyle diseases, climate change, the refugee crisis, environmental degradation, completely congested cities, water pollution, air pollution, social unrest and unemployment" as well as other early 21st century crises.
+By the scenario's 2030 endpoint, anything that had once been a product will be a freely available service, obviating any need for personal ownership of goods or real estate.
 The article, originally titled "Welcome to 2030.
-I own nothing, have no privacy, and life has never been better", has been criticized as portraying an unrealistic utopia at the cost of privacy and contained a clear logical error where she uses the phrase "my bike" after explaining that ownership does not exist in 2030.
+I own nothing, have no privacy, and life has never been better", has been criticized as portraying an unrealistic utopia at the cost of privacy.
 In response, Auken added an author's note in which she said that the article merely represented a potential future scenario rather than any personal utopia of her own and that it was intended to "start a discussion about some of the pros and cons of the current technological development" in a way that she claimed conventional reports could not, while the article itself was renamed to "Here's how life could change in my city by the year 2030".
 Both versions of the article describe the loss of privacy as being undesirable.
 Auken's article, and an associated WEF video on predictions for 2030 in which the article was summarized as "You'll own nothing.
 And you'll be happy.
-Whatever you want you'll rent and it'll be delivered by drone", would later form part of conspiracy theories about the WEF, particularly following the announcement of a "Great Reset" in 2020.
+Whatever you want you'll rent and it'll be delivered by drone", would later form part of commentary about the WEF, particularly following the announcement of a "Great Reset" in 2020.

 In 2019, Auken gained international attention when she recorded a Twitter and Facebook video countering Donald Trump's statements about wind power.

 In 2021, Auken switched from the Social Liberal Party to the Social Democrats, stating the party had moved too far from the center.
 She was re-elected in the 2022 Danish general election, receiving 9,879 personal votes.

+In 2022, Auken became spokeswoman on food and agriculture.

+In 2023, Auken became chair of the Gender Equality Committee of the Danish Parliament.